SchwarzIT/onyx/apps/docs/src/basics/accessibility.md

 Content to be produced!
 :::

 UI components from the onyx design system are fully supported with keyboard controlling.
-This not just alignes to the WCAG but also allows the user to navigate alternatively to the cursor and enhances efficiency for power users.
+This not just aligns to the WCAG but also allows the user to navigate alternatively to the cursor and enhances efficiency for power users.

 ### Screen readers

 A screen reader is a software (mostly integrated in your browser natively) that either uses braille display or reads text aloud.
-In common, the programm identifies and localizes **visible and hidden** content, including paragraphs, buttons and alternative texts, what leads to a sensitive handling with the content and the components.
+In common, the program identifies and localizes **visible and hidden** content, including paragraphs, buttons and alternative texts, what leads to a sensitive handling with the content and the components.

 #### Structure & Hierarchy